cdl-geneseo/geneseo-dictionary/J/Jail-bait.md

 # Jail bait

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jail bait

 Created by  Unknown User (wlf1), last modified by  Unknown User (jtd8) on May 07, 2019

 Jail bait: n. a minor (under age 18) who is sexually attractive, yet legally off-limits, to a person or persons over the age of 18.Not specific to Geneseo.As of 2012, 90% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)As of 2019, 45% of students surveyed knew this world, 0% believe it is of local origins.
 (Dilcher, G-M, 2019)